Sum rules for Confining Potentials: Examples of Sum Rules

 \subsection{Quartic Potential V(x)\ =\ $x^{4}$}

-The low lying eigenvalues for the even states in the quartic potential can be obtained from Bender ${\it et\ al}$ (1977) and the eigenvalues for the odd states can be extracted from Hioe and Montroll (1975) by appropriate renormalisation of the eigenvalues to accomodate the changed strength of the potential.
+The low lying eigenvalues for the even states in the quartic potential can be obtained from Bender ${\it et\ al}$ (1977) and the eigenvalues for the odd states can be extracted from Hioe and Montroll (1975) by appropriate renormalization of the eigenvalues to accommodate the changed strength of the potential.
 The lowest eigenvalues are listed in Table 2.

 The eigenvalues for the higher lying states may be calculated using the WKB formula in eq.(22) for $N=4$ to give

 where